mservicetech/light4j-mybatis/README.md

 Common components for using mybatis db access in light-4j framework.

-### Usage
+### Usage by using mybatis XML base config

 There three solution for the light4j integration:

-- Define Repository class and extend the BaseRepository class (Please refer the sample and test cases in the test package)
+- Define Repository class and extend the SimpleBaseRepository class (Please refer the sample and test cases in the test package)

 ```
   - com.networknt.db.GenericDataSource: